SAP-samples/teched2025-AI166/exercises/ex3/README.md

 1. In a new tab, launch Joule for Consultants: [https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule](https://ai166-ftaiywgj.eu10.sapdas.cloud.sap/joule)
 2. Try the following example queries:
-   - **App in Cockpit vs Lobby**
+   - **App in Admin UI vs Lobby**
-     > What is the difference between the MDK app I create in Mobile Services Cockpit and the one I create in SAP Build Lobby?
+     > What is the difference between the MDK app I create in Mobile Services Admin UI and the one I create in SAP Build Lobby?
    - **Runtime vs External Resource**
      > What is the difference between Runtime Resource and External Resource for an MDK app?